KDE/documentation-docs-kdenlive-org/glossary/useful_information/surround_sound.rst

   When muxing audio and video files into one file, the actual streams are just copied, and not transcoded.
 So there is no quality loss to either the audio or the video streams.
 Also, because the streams are just copied, muxing is very fast.

-Assuming the video track was rendered to "Video.mkv" and the surround sound was exported to "5.1.ac3" the command to mux both to "Video-5.1.mkv" with **avconv** would be:
+Assuming the video track was rendered to :file:`Video.mkv` and the surround sound was exported to :file:`5.1.ac3` the command to mux both to :file:`Video-5.1.mkv` with **avconv** would be:

 .. code-block:: bash

    avconv -i Video.mkv -i 5.1.ac3 -c copy -map 0:0 -map 1:0 Video-5.1.mkv

 The result should be an MKV video containing a Dolby Digital 5.1 surround sound audio track.

 Editing Existing Surround Sound
 -------------------------------

 When adding a clip with more than two channels to a project, **Kdenlive** creates an audio thumbnail that correctly shows all audio channels: